Gabriel0110/Local-Image-Editor/README.md

 # Local Image Editor

-Local Image Editor is a powerful desktop application that provides advanced image editing capabilities (if desired - need the models locally).
-This project is based on Yacine's Dingboard (dingboard.com) - I like to call it Fingboard (Fake Dingboard).
+Local Image Editor is a desktop application that provides basic and advanced image editing capabilities.
+This project is based on Yacine's Dingboard (dingboard.com), just not as good, but local!
+I like to call it Fingboard (Fake Dingboard).

 ## Features